top of page

 Our connections with ourselves, others, and the world can give rise to the greatest joy, meaning, and fulfillment in our lives.
 In parallel, disconnection and loss can elicit profound pain and anguish.

-Sometimes it's difficult to capture the intricacy of our experiences in words.
+It can be difficult to capture the intricacy of our experiences in words.
 Therefore, I invite and encourage creative self-expression such as writing, drawing, metaphor, humor, and movement.

 My Approach